nuthanc/webdev/face_recognition/with_next/README.md

 * 4 routes: sign up, sign in, sign out and current user

-### Signing Up
+### Signing Up and In

-* While signing up, validate the body using express-validator's body
+* While signing up and signing in, validate the body using express-validator's body
+* Check for existingUser in the db
+* Build if it doesn't exist
+* Save
+* Then create jwt using jwt.sign
+* Provide JWT key as 2nd argument, which is passed from kubectl secret to deployment file
+* Then attach jwt to req.session(Need to learn Cookie middleware internals) and send the user as Response along with status code